daneb/blog/_posts/2022-05-07-team-leads-manual.markdown

 * Trying to fit in results in insecurity
 * Your relationship you have with your team mates should be without condition.
 * The opposite of collaboration is COMPETITION.
 * Rather be HARD with people than SOFT.
 Hard mistakes like being UNFAIR leaves responsibility with the individual to change or innovate.
-SOFT mistakes are unknown and thus responsibility or ownership has not been passed.
+SOFT mistakes are unknown and thus responsibility or ownership has not transferred.
-* Trust is when a team member does what the standard's define.
+* Trust is when a team member does what the standards define.
-* REAL Trust happens when a team member does what the standard's define and comes alongside others to aid and enable (a socceer team)
+* REAL Trust happens when a team member does what the standards define and comes alongside others to aid and enable (a soccer team)
 * You can't train will
-* Don't create a dependance on yourself to get things DONE.
+* Don't create a dependence on yourself to get things DONE.
 Hold people accountable.
 Treat them like adults.
-* Easy to care about top performers and give them special preferance.
-But that sets a president.
+* Easy to care about top performers and give them special preference.
+But that sets a precedent.

 ### Person
 * For people to be willing - you have to GIVE.
 Don't be a TAKER.
 * Surplus in an organization results from having more GIVE than TAKE.
-* If you desire to be liked (reputation and status), the POWER dynamic of the relationship then becomes that you hand over power to the person and then allow yourself to be manipulated.
+* If you desire to be liked (reputation and status), the POWER dynamic of the relationship then becomes that you hand over power to that individual opening up yourself to manipulation.
 * Be you, don't try to fit in.
 If you fit in you will never attain that expectation.
 Just be YOU.
-* VALUES are a set of things that are abtractions above one's own self-interest
+* VALUES are a set of things that are abstractions above one's own self-interest
 * A LEADER is a higher level of thought-through maturity and action
 * As a leader you must always WTG (watch the game)
 * CARE = TIME + ATTENTION